PECG River City Section Officers

 VP at Large

-“I am an Assistant Telecommunications Engineer at the California Governor’s Office of Emergency Services – Public Safety Communications.
-Before starting my career with the state, I worked as an Electronics Engineer for the Department of Defense.
-I earned my B.S. degree in Electrical Engineering from the University of California, Davis in 2018.
-In my spare time, you will find me at the pickleball court or watching football on Sundays.”
+Mohammad Biswas is an Assistant Telecommunications Engineer at the California Governor’s Office of Emergency Services – Public Safety Communications.
+Before starting his career with the state, Mo worked as an Electronics Engineer for the Department of Defense.
+He earned his B.S. degree in Electrical Engineering from the University of California, Davis in 2018.
+In his spare time, he enjoys playing pickleball court and watching football on Sundays.